Zheng Wei (basketball)

 Zheng Wei (郑薇, born 4 September 1963) is a Chinese basketball coach and former player.
-She is the current head coach of the Chinese national team.
+She most recently served as a head coach of the China women's national team.
 She won the silver medal at FIBA Women's Basketball World Cup as both player and coach.

-Player career
+Playing career

 Zheng spent her player career with PLA-affliliated teams.
 She started her career in 1979, playing for Wuhan Military team.
 In 1985 when the team were disbanded, she joined Bayi.

 She represented China in the 1994 FIBA World Championship for Women, and won a silver medal.

 She decided to retire in 1998 due to injuries.

-Coach career
+Coaching career

 After her retirement, Zheng entered Guangdong Kapok.
 She became head coach of the team in 1999.
 After professionalization, she and the team acquired WCBA's runner-up in 2003.

 In 2008, she stepped down and served as the assistant coach of the team until 2020.

 In 2020, she moved north to join the Inner Mongolia Rural Credit Union team as part of a quite controversial project to support the newly established team.
 She won the WCBA title twice with the team.